-The life insurance industry, particularly Individual Disability Income Insurance (more commonly referred to as Income Protection), is facing sustainability and profitability challenges with risk products reporting a combined after-tax loss of $1.6 billion in the year ending 30 September 20201.
+The life insurance industry, particularly Individual Disability Income Insurance (more commonly referred to as Income Protection), continues to face sustainability challenges.

-If your premiums are increasing, a notification regarding the changes would have been sent, or will be sent to you 90 days prior to any premium changes taking place.
-If so, changes to premiums will take place from your next policy anniversary due for renewal on or after 1 April 2021.
+If your premiums are increasing, a Premium increase letter regarding the changes, followed by your Renewal letter, will be sent to you prior to any premium changes taking effect.
+If so, changes to premiums will take effect from your next policy anniversary (renewal date):

-Jordan has approximately 90 days before the new premium will be debited to make changes to his cover in order to reduce premiums, or keep his policy the same and pay the new premium.
+Jordan has some time before the new premium will be debited to make changes to his cover in order to reduce premiums, or keep his policy the same and pay the new premium.

 If he doesn’t want to make any changes, there is nothing further he needs to do.